trainerday/development-process/docs/DEVELOPER-BIG-PICTURE.md

 4. **Price parity** - Already addressing app vs web pricing

 ## The Bottom Line
 We have great organic traffic from trusted sources (Reddit, YouTube, word-of-mouth).
-These pre-sold users should convert at 40-50%, not 13.8%.
+These pre-sold users should convert at 40-50%, not at current rates.
 Removing forced registration could be the key to unlocking this value.